818ajian/doc/notebook/1-GIS/Layout.md

 >>> L.build()
 ```

-This Layout has several convex cycles which are stored in the Gt graph.
+This Layout is decomposed into convex cycles which are stored in the Gt graph.
 The diffraction points are stored in the dictionnary `L.ddiff`.
 The keys of this dictionnary are the diffraction points number and the values are a zipped list of output cycles and corresponding wedge angles.

 ```python